MSLNZ/msl-nlf/docs/getting_started.rst

 created.
 Similarly, the client-server application should automatically shut down when you are done using the :class:`~msl.nlf.model.Model`.

-A :class:`~msl.nlf.model.Model` can be used a context manager (see :ref:`with`) which will delete the temporary directory (and shut down the client-server application) once the *with* block is finished, for example,
+A :class:`~msl.nlf.model.Model` can be used as a context manager (see :ref:`with`) which will delete the temporary directory (and shut down the client-server application) once the *with* block is finished, for example,

 .. code-block:: python